 PPS accepts applications for charter schools with high school components (grades 9-12) and charter schools with any combination of grades K-8 in alternating years.
 In other words, applications that include high school grades will be accepted in even-numbered years, and applications that do not include high school grades will be accepted in odd-numbered years.

-The 2019 charter school developer application packet can be accessed at the links below.
+The 2020 charter school developer application packet can be accessed at the link below.
 Please contact the PPS Charter Schools Office with any questions.

 IMPORTANT DUE DATES:

 - Letter of Intent to Apply - Due BY May 1, 2020

 - Application to develop a public charter school - Due ON July 15, 2020